aphalepriya/pxa1717-cse5335-project-1/README.md

 ### What Ubuntu commands are required to deploy and run your server?

-** Ubuntu commands required to run the rails server are: ** 'rails server'
+*Ubuntu commands required to run the rails server are: **
+$'rails server'
 This command starts the rails server and the application can be view at localhost:3000

-** For Heroku deployment, the following command sequence needs to be followed** heroku create
+*For Heroku deployment, the following command sequence needs to be followed** heroku create

+$ git init
+$ git add .
+$ git commit -m "Initial commit"
+$ git remote add origin git@github.com:<username>/<new_app>.git
+$ git push -u origin master
+$ heroku create --stack cedar
-git push heroku master
+$ git push heroku master

-heroku run rake db:migrate

-heroku open
+$ heroku open